 JIT information should be submitted to NIH at least 60 days prior to the proposed project start date, or by the due date specified in the request from NIH, whichever comes first.

-The JIT response should be submitted to OSP a minimum of three (3) full business days prior to the NIH due date.
+The JIT response should be submitted to SPA a minimum of three (3) full business days prior to the NIH due date.

 If your project will require NIU compliance approvals (IRB, IACUC, and/or IBC) that are not yet approved, an application should be submitted right away to ensure approvals are secured in time to meet JIT deadlines.